The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 Respect the domain.
 Healthcare professionals have spent decades learning their field.
 Product people who show up and treat clinical expertise as an input to be processed rather than a partnership to be cultivated will build products that clinicians ignore.

-There is a common assumption that regulated product development is inherently slower.
-It is not.
-It is differently sequenced.
+There's a common assumption that regulated product development is inherently slower.
+It's not.
+It's differently sequenced.

 The upfront investment in compliance, clinical validation, and domain expertise means that when you ship, what you ship actually works.
-You do not spend six months post-launch fixing trust issues, rearchitecting for compliance, or re-earning the credibility you lost by moving too fast.
+You don't spend six months post-launch fixing trust issues, rearchitecting for compliance, or re-earning the credibility you lost by moving too fast.

 At the menopause startup, we launched an MVP in under six months.
 The quiz had 800+ completions.
 Organic search traffic nearly tripled month-over-month.
 The engagement rate exceeded industry benchmarks.
-This was not despite the regulatory constraints.
+This wasn't despite the regulatory constraints.
 It was because we built on a foundation that users and clinicians trusted.

 Moving fast and breaking things works when the things you break are pixels on a screen.
 In regulated spaces, the things you break are people's health data, clinical trust, and patient safety.